KrystianSkwierawski/DailyToDoList/README.md

 <a href="https://wiktoriaskorek.com/"><p align="center"><img src="https://user-images.githubusercontent.com/52860350/161590205-358a23a4-4061-48d1-ae03-8c177dc8e71a.svg" alt="DailyToDoList"/></p><a/>

-## Why this project was created?
+## Why was this project created?
 The premise was that I needed a simple app where I could focus on learning new technologies and having fun with them.

-## What did I learn and, what interesting did I do?
+## What did I learn, and what interesting did I do?
 - I created a <a href="https://youtu.be/9OPyORGBB6Q">Minimal API with .NET 6</a>, at the beginning it contained only a few lines of code and it looked like this.
 ```c#
 var bulider = WebApplication.CreateBuilder();